 Disclosure Quantity Units

 Total training hours provided to employees

 a.
-Female employees 146 Hours
+Female employees 109 Hours

 b.
-Male employees 79 Hours
+Male employees 70 Hours

 Average Training hours provided to employees

 a.
-Female employees 29.2 Hours/ employee
+Female employees 21.8 Hours/ employee

 b.
-Male employees 19.75 Hours/ employee
+Male employees 23.3 Hours/ employee

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach The Company believes that career development and employee empowerment are crucial in employee retention.
-The Company continues to enhance its training and seminar programs which give employees opportunities to develop, enhance and enrich themselves with skill- sets they need to better perform their roles in the Company and in the community.
+Management Approach The goal of the Company in providing trainings to its employees is for its employees to effectively perform their assigned tasks.
+These trainings are formed to enhance employees' skills which will promote the overall organizational effectiveness.
+The Company encourages its employees to attend trainings and seminars that will help them enhance their skill-sets or learn a new skill.
 What are the risk/s identified?
 Management Approach Possible employee poaching from other industry players.
 The Company believes that an attractive compensation package coupled with flexible working arrangement is effective in maintaining talents.
 What are the opportunity/ies identified?
-Management Approach Given the ever-changing business landscape where everything is going digital, this is an opportune time for the employees to get trainings in different business applications and software.
+Management Approach Digitalization has changed the way we do business.
+With this, the Company will promote trainings on different business applications and software.
 The Management will incorporate in its training programs topics that involves digital transformation.